 Your bond’s coupon payments don’t change when interest rates rise.
 But bond prices fall as new bonds are issued with a higher interest rate.

-While rising rates have challenged fixed-income returns this year, investors with a longer-term time horizon can benefit from higher yields.
-Maturing short-term bonds can be reinvested into newly issued bonds with higher coupons to provide more income.
+While rising rates have challenged fixed-income returns the past several years, investors with a longer-term time horizon can benefit from higher yields.
+Maturing shortterm bonds can be reinvested into newly issued bonds with higher coupons to provide more income.

 This example illustrates that bond investors can benefit in the long term from rising rates, but only if they stay invested as appropriate relative to their investment goals, time horizon and risk tolerance.